cf73/idisaved2/content/collections/pages/language.md

         marks:
           -
             type: bold
-        text: "\_of language to communicate"
+        text: "\_of language to communicate with"
       -
         type: text
         text: "\_means to generalize from three points of view (which I) named: the\_"